stefanprodan/kustomizer/README.md

 for more details see `kustomizer apply --help`.

 After applying the resources, Kustomizer creates an inventory.
-You cal list all inventories in a specific namespace with:
+You can list all inventories in a specific namespace with:

 ```console
 $ kustomizer get inventories -n default